Generic selectors

 One Pot Mexican Couscous

 Once that has softened down, add a can of drained and rinsed black beans, and a can of fire roasted tomatoes.
 Give that a quick stir and add your spices.
-I used 2 Tbls of good quality salsa, about 1 tsp of chili powder, 1/2 tsp of ground cumin, and 1/4 tsp of Mexican oregano.
+I used 2 Tbls of good quality salsa, about 1 teaspoon of chili powder, ½ teaspoon of ground cumin, and ¼ teaspoon of Mexican oregano.
 Salt and pepper to taste.

 Let simmer 20 minutes and that's it.
 Fluff with a fork and dinner's ready.